Localized adversarial artifacts for compressed sensing MRI: Introduction

+Although DNNs and TV-regularized reconstruction behave similarly to adversarial perturbations from this quantitative perspective, the reconstruction artifacts seen in \cite{genzel2020solving} are qualitatively very different.
+TV-minimization suffers from global degradation of image quality (due to staircasing effects), while DNNs tend to ``hallucinate'' new meaningful features to the image.
+The latter type of artifact is arguably worse, but it is only severe at relatively high noise levels.
+Moreover, the introduced features are already visible in the adversarial noise and are therefore enhanced, but not created, by the network.

 In the current work, we focus on the two-dimensional compressed sensing MRI problem \cite{lu2008csmri} and aim to create adversarial perturbations for TV-regularization that result in more localized reconstruction artifacts as displayed in Figure \ref{fig:mask_structpert}.
 To this end, we simply modify the attack method used in \cite{genzel2020solving} by replacing the loss function with a weighted seminorm, with a weight vector supported on a targeted location.
 Several locations are targeted, and the one on which the largest artifact appears is selected.
-Our experimental results show that such localized adversarial perturbations for TV-regularization do exist, and that the effects on DNNs are milder.
-The resulting artifacts are often manifested as isolated spikes in the image, and in the penultimate section we provide a mathematical justification for the appearance of these artifacts, based on the theory of compressed sensing.
+Our experimental results show that such localized adversarial perturbations for TV-regularization do exist, and their \(\ell^\infty\)-norm is directly related to the subsampling factor of the MRI operator.
+This attack method has a milder effect when applied to DNNs.

+The resulting artifacts for TV-regularization are often manifested as isolated spikes in the image.
+These spikes should be interpreted as toy artifacts (as opposed to the hallucinations of a DNN) but can be generalized to more realistic features (see the discussion at the end of Section \ref{sec:maths}).
+We provide a mathematical justification for the appearance of such spikes, based on the theory of compressed sensing.
 Curiously enough, the same positive compressed sensing results on undersampled MRI guaranteeing exact recovery of sparse signals have a negative counterpart regarding the appearance of sparse artifacts.
 While the analysis we provide is in the context of MRI, the motivations behind this phenomenon are more general and are mainly due to the fact that the forward operator in undersampled MRI has a nontrivial kernel (see also \cite{gottschling2020troublesome}), which happens in many inverse imaging problems.